amazon-connect/amazon-connect-salesforce-scv/Solutions/VMX2-VoicemailExpress/Docs/vmx_prerequistes.md

 1. Log in into your Salesforce org and go to Setup
 2. In the Quick Find field type `Object`
 3. Select Object Manager from the results
-4. Find and select Case
+4. Find and select either Case or whichever custom object you are using for voicemail delivery.
 5. Choose Fields & Relationships
 6. Select New
 7. Choose Phone, and select Next